richardschoen/QshOni/README.md

 # QSHEXEC command parms

+**Overview** - This CL command can be used to run a QSH/PASE command and log the results appropriately.

 **CMDLINE** - Qsh/Pase command line sequence to run.
 Semicolons can be used to run multiple commands.

 **SETPKGPATH** - Add the IBM i Open Source Package path to PATH environment variable by calling QSHPATH command before running QSH/PASE commands.
 Default = *YES.